TranquilMarmot/YarnLoom/README.md

 The syntax highlighting portion of this extension was copied over from the [Yarn VSCode Extension](https://github.com/YarnSpinnerTool/VSCodeExtension) and all credit for it goes to [@desplesda](https://github.com/desplesda).

 Portions of Yarn file parsing and in-editor highlighting were copied over from the [Yarn Editor](https://github.com/YarnSpinnerTool/YarnEditor) and all credit for it goes to the Yarn Editor contributors, but especially [@blurymind](https://github.com/blurymind).

+The original [Yarn Spinner logo](https://yarnspinner.dev/img/YarnSpinnerLogo.png) was made by [Cecile Richard](https://www.cecile-richard.com/) and was remixed to create the logo for this extension.